Calathea veitchiana Care Instructions: Watering, Light, Soil, Propagation, Problems

 Calathea veitchiana Propagation

-Calathea veitchiana is best propagated by plant division at the beginning of the growing season (in spring) during repotting.
+Calathea veitchiana is best propagated by plant division at the beginning of the growing season during repotting.
 Dividing the plant at this time hastens establishment as it is in the active growth phase.
+Learn how to propagate Calathea Plants in 2 easy ways.

 Calathea Medallion, Calathea veitchiana